ncbi/ribovore/documentation/ribotyper.md

 List of unexpected features:

-1. "NoHits": No hits to any models above the minimum score threshold were found.
-The minimum score threshold is 20 bits, which should find all legitimate SSU/LSU sequences, but this minimum score threshold is changeable to `<x>` with the `--minbit <x>`.
-ALWAYS CAUSES FAILURE.
+1. "NoHits": No hits to any models above the minimum primary score threshold were found.
+The minimum primary score threshold is 20 bits, which should find all legitimate SSU/LSU sequences, but this minimum primary score threshold is changeable to `<x>` with the `--minpsc
+<x>`. *Always causes failure*.

 2. "MultipleFamilies": hit to two or more 'families' (e.g. SSU or LSU) exists for the same sequence.
 This would happen, for example, if a single sequence had a fragment of an SSU sequence and a fragment of an LSU sequence on it.
-ALWAYS CAUSES FAILURE.
+Only hits with scores at or above primary bit score threshold of 20 bits (changeable to `<x>` with `--minpsc <x>`) are considered. *Always causes failure*.

-3. "BothStrands": At least 1 hit above minimum score threshold to best model exists on both strands.
-ALWAYS CAUSES FAILURE.
+3. "BothStrands": At least 1 hit above minimum primary bit score threshold of 20 bits to the best model exists on both strands. *Always causes failure*.

 4. "DuplicateRegion": At least two hits overlap in model coordinates by `P` positions or more.
-The threshold `P` is 10 by default but can be changed to `<n>` with the `--maxoverlap <n>` option.
-ALWAYS CAUSES FAILURE.
+The threshold `P` is 10 by default but can be changed to `<n>` with the `--maxoverlap <n>` option. *Always causes failure*.

-5. "InconsistentHits": The hits to the best model are inconsistent in that they are not in the same order in the sequence and the model, possibly indicating a misassembly.
-ALWAYS CAUSES FAILURE.
+5. "InconsistentHits": The hits to the best model are inconsistent in that they are not in the same order in the sequence and the model, possibly indicating a misassembly. *Always causes failure*.

 6. "UnacceptableModel": Best hit is to a model that is 'unacceptable'.
 By default, all models are acceptable, but the user can specify only certain top-scoring models are 'acceptable' using the `--inaccept <s>` option.
 If `--inaccept` is not used, this unexpected feature will never be reported.
-An example of using `--inaccept` is given [below](#acceptable).
-ALWAYS CAUSES FAILURE.
+An example of using `--inaccept` is given [below](#acceptable). *Always causes failure*.

 7. "QuestionableModel": Best hit is to a model that is 'questionable'.
 By default, no models are questionable, but the user can specify certain top-scoring models are 'questionable' using the `--inaccept <s>` option.
 If `--inaccept` is not used, this unexpected feature will never be reported.
-An example of using `--inaccept` is given [below](#acceptable).
-ONLY CAUSES FAILURE IF THE `--questfail` OPTION IS ENABLED.
+An example of using `--inaccept` is given [below](#acceptable). *Only causes failure if the `--questfail` options is enabled*.

-8. "MinusStrand": The best hit is on the minus strand.
-ONLY CAUSES FAILURE IF THE `--minusfail` OPTION IS ENABLED.
+8. "MinusStrand": The best hit is on the minus strand. *Only causes failure if the `--minusfail` option is enabled*.

 9. "LowScore": the bits per nucleotide statistic (total bit score divided by length of total sequence (not just length of hit)) is below threshold.
 By default the threshold is 0.5 bits per position, but this can be changed to `<x>` with the `--lowppossc <x>` option.
-ONLY CAUSES FAILURE IF THE `--scfail` OPTION IS ENABLED.
+The total bit score is calculated as the sum of all hits with scores at or above the secondary bit score threshold, which is 10 bits by default but changeable to `<x>` with the `--minssc <x>` option. *Only causes failure if the `--scfail` option is enabled*.

 10. "LowCoverage": the total coverage of all hits to the best model (summed length of all hits divided by total sequence length) is below